 Key takeaways:

-Access savings on related medications
+Save on related medications

 Azithromycin (Zithromax) is a common antibiotic used to treat bacterial infections.
-It’s a widely available resource for conditions like pneumonia, chlamydia, and strep throat.
+It’s a widely available resource for conditions such as pneumonia, chlamydia, and strep throat.
 It’s typically taken short-term, and it can be used by both kids and adults.
 Many people know it informally as a “Z-Pak,” which is one of the available formulations of azithromycin.

 Azithromycin also has fewer drug interactions than other macrolide antibiotics.
 But it still has some important ones to be aware of.
 In fact, some interactions can even lead to dangerous heart and muscle problems.
-So before you head to the pharmacy to fill your new prescription, it’s a good idea to keep certain azithromycin interactions in mind.
+So before you head to the pharmacy to fill your new prescription, it’s a good idea to keep certain azithromycin drug interactions in mind.

 Search and compare options